-Channel Propagation Delay The amount of time it takes a signal to pass from one terminal to the customer's requested configuration.
-This is usually done at the factory, but it can also be done by using the information on
+Channel Propagation DelayThe amount of time it takes a signal to pass from one terminal to the customer's requested configuration.
+This is usually done at the factory, but it can also be done by using the information on Section 5 of this manual.

-Channel Setup The act of setting the RFL 9745's programmable parameters for adjacent channels.
+Channel Setup The act of setting the RFL 9745's programmable parameters for cent channels.
 For example, three channels with center frequencies of 1500 Hz, 1620 Hz, and 1740 Hz have a channel spacing of 120 Hz.